Petsoane/get_next_line/README.md

 # get_next_line
-convenient function to read a line from a file from a fd.
+convenient function to read a line from a file descriptor.